andrea-vezzosi/nwkpy/README.md

 # 1 How to install nwkpy
 ## 1.1 Download anaconda3
 This website provides everything you need to know on how to install anaconda: [text](https://docs.anaconda.com/free/anaconda/install/#)

-## 1.2 create your conda environment and install nwkpy
+## 1.3 Create your conda environment and install nwkpy
 Use the following command to create your own environment
 ```
 conda create --name <env-name>